 Your DHL Express invoice provides your evidence of export for VAT purposes allowing you to zero rate your international sales in most circumstances.
 For movements that are paid for by another party, our track and trace facility can also be used to provide the necessary evidence.
 If you are shipping to an intermediate receiver in an EU country, we can supply the EAD – Export Accompanying Document, which is needed to show that your goods have left the EU.
 This can be requested using the following process:

-Many goods which have a military or potential military purpose are controlled through export licences.
-The Export Control Organisation provides advice and issues licences for UK exporters and have recently produced an awareness film which can be viewed at www.berr.gov.uk/exportcontrol
+The movement of many strategic goods – especially those with a military (or potential military) purpose – is controlled through export licences.
+The Export Control Organisation provides advice and issues licences for UK exporters.

-DHL Express is able to produce the customs declarations required for licensable exports, and in most cases just require a notification email to do this.
-In some circumstances Customs require a copy license to be provided, which can also be emailed or faxed and held by us for continuing exports.
+DHL Express is able to produce the Customs declarations required for licensable exports, and in most cases just require a notification email to do this.
+In some circumstances Customs require a copy licence to be provided – you can email or fax this to us and we will hold it for future exports.

 Forms ATR1 and EUR1 provide evidence to support preferential trade with Turkey and other countries that have reciprocal trade agreements with the European Union.
 These documents can be obtained from your local Chambers of Commerce or by using commercial consular services providers.
 Services may include on-line application and issuing of certificates.
 Your local chamber can be located through the British Chambers of Commerce, www.britishchambers.org.uk